Belgrak/Educatoo_public/README.md

 ![photo_2022-07-20_16-01-49](https://user-images.githubusercontent.com/63420603/179992363-a84c562e-d552-496e-82a6-aad0bf30955c.jpg)

 # Usage
-This bot was developed for self-usage.
+This Telegram bot([@educatoo_bot](https://t.me/educatoo_bot)) was developed for self-usage.
 It has 6 useful and entertainment functions: Pomodoro method, pseudolibrary, return skill, quote, parable or fun fact about number.

 # Pomodoro method
 Typical Pomodoro method, which provides better time management and focus on tasks.
 25 minutes of work, 5 minutes - short break, 30 minutes - long break.